Reviving the Indigenous Curriculum of India

 This background summary is based on our own experiential understanding further refined by our meaningful discussions with the scholarly monks, HH Swami Vidyadhishananda and HH Swami Sharadananda (see picture appended to the end of this article), who directly oversee traditional accelerated learning schools that train hundreds of children per year.
 We append these comments as a reminder about how preserving the longstanding Sanskrit curriculum and Sanskrit-based studies, especially in North India, is a pressing duty of all those who care.

 Often the lack of hindsight or depth of study about the true Indic history can hurt the revival of the indigenous knowledge base despite well-intentioned governance (1, 2, 3, 4, 5).
-Therefore, we conclude this article by outlining two crucial first steps for safeguarding the foothold of India’s most precious strength.
+Therefore, we conclude this article by referencing a proposal that outlines a crucial first step for safeguarding the foothold of India’s most precious strength.
 Obviously we must turn to the nation’s leaders and their teams, starting with the Prime Minister’s Office (PMO) and of course involving the state level authorities wherever necessary.

 Those sincere in the search for India’s glorious past and indigenous knowledge resources, which include scientists, historians, academicians and scholars, invariably conclude that India provided leadership in many areas of science, besides the realm of spirituality (6, 7, 8, 9).